Suzette Quintanilla

-Suzette remains active in the music industry, having managed and promoted artists such as Jennifer Peña, Isabel Marie, and Los Tres Reyes.
-She served as executive producer for the spoken liner notes included in the 2002 reissues of Selena's albums, including on Momentos Intimos (2004), acted as a consultant for La Leyenda (2010), and contributed to the visual design and artistic direction of Moonchild Mixes (2022).
-The Quintanilla family has been subjected to public censure by some fans and journalists who have articulated reservations about the commodification of Selena's image, particularly concerning her posthumous releases.
+She remains active in the music industry, managing and promoting artists such as Jennifer Peña, Isabel Marie, and Los Tres Reyes.
+Quintanilla was executive producer of the spoken liner notes for the 2002 reissues of Selena's albums and Momentos Intimos (2004), was a consultant for La Leyenda (2010), and contributed to the design and direction of Moonchild Mixes (2022).
+The Quintanilla family has been criticized by some fans and journalists for the commodification of Selena's image, particularly her posthumous releases.

-Since its inception in September 1995, Suzette has served as a board member of the Selena Foundation, a nonprofit organization that allocates financial support to students, initiatives aimed at encouraging school retention programs, and has donated over $100,000 to hospitals, schools, food banks, shelters, and other philanthropic causes.
-Suzette has advocated for the importance of education by addressing student audiences and has participated as a keynote speaker at fashion events and mother-daughter workshops.
-Through various forms of media engagement, she has promoted awareness among young girls on nutrition, physical activity, and mental wellness.
+Quintanilla has been on the board of the Selena Foundation, a nonprofit organization which supports students, school-retention programs and has donated over $100,000 to hospitals, schools, food banks, shelters, and other causes since it began in September 1995.
+She has addressed student audiences and been a keynote speaker at fashion events and mother-daughter workshops.
+Quintanilla has promoted awareness among young girls of nutrition, physical activity, and mental health.